 The Lookout also has a simple guide for referring clients who are at risk of family violence.

-If you are a professional providing a service to a client who is experiencing family violence, you can utilise the Family Violence Risk Assessment and Risk Management Framework (CRAF) to evaluate their risk.
-The CRAF is a tool developed by Victorian family violence service providers, police and courts that provides a shared understanding of the issues underpinning family violence and levels of risk.
-The Domestic Violence Resource Centre Victoria (DVRCV) offers training in the CRAF, both in person and online.
+If you are a professional providing a service to a client who is experiencing family violence, you can utilise the Multi-Agency Risk Assessment and Management Framework (MARAM) to evaluate their risk.
+The MARAM Framework has been established in law under a new Part 11 of the Family Violence Protection Act 2008.

 Family violence and the workplace